 Soon, boarding started and I made my way down the aerobridge and to my row near the back of the aircraft.
 Looking at the number of empty seats, there were very few left indeed.
 Comparing the A340-600 and A330-300's economy class, the latter can hold more Y class passengers that's why I think the aircraft change was done.
 My feeling was the loads which probably decide the aircraft type for that day.

 The cabin photos of Thai's Airbus A330-300 Old cabin

-The seat pitch is pretty tight and the seat is a bit hard, but its bearable for 2 hours.
-The lack of PTVs may be a concern for some especially on flights for more than 4 hours.
+The seat pitch is pretty tight and the seat is a bit hard, but it is bearable for 2 hours.
+The lack of PTVs may be a concern for some, especially on flights for more than 4 hours.
 I can live without PTV, thanks to the existence of Ipad or laptops.

-The different colour seats are actually quite attractive, the cabin may look tired but its cleaned and well maintained by the airline.
+The different colour seats are actually quite attractive, the cabin may look tired but it is cleaned and well maintained by the airline.

 Thai's A330 with Pratt and Whitney engines

 Can you see the difference between the engines?

 This is the only source of entertainment unless you have your own Ipad or gadgets to play with.
 For a two-hour flight, it is not too bad.
 However, considering the price you are paying, you deserve much better than this.
 Well, its all depends on one's luck what aircraft is being assigned to that route.
 TG's plan is to have the new aircraft on order to be installed with IFE and will eventually replace the older aircraft without AVOD, this time take time though.